The Late Scholar

 Jill Paton Walsh; Based on the Characters Created By Dorothy L. Sayers

-To his surprise, Lord Peter, as the Duke of Denver, has been charged with settling a dispute among the Fellows of St. Severin's College, Oxford University.
-At first, the stalemate seems the result of a simple difference of opinion about a valuable manuscript.
-Some of the Fellows regard the book as nothing but an insurance liability that should be sold to finance a speculative purchase of land.
+At first, the dispute seems a simple difference of opinion about a valuable manuscript that some of the Fellows regard as nothing but an insurance liability, which should be sold to finance a speculative purchase of land.
 The voting is evenly balanced.
 The Warden would normally cast the deciding vote, but he has disappeared.
-And when several of the Fellows die unexpectedly, Lord Peter and Harriet set off on an investigation to uncover what is really going on at St. Severin's.
+And when several of the Fellows unexpectedly die as well, Lord Peter and Harriet set off on an investigation to uncover what is really going on at St. Severin's.

-With this return to the Oxford of Gaudy Night, which many readers regard as their favorite of Sayers's original series, Jill Paton Walsh revives the wit and brilliant plotting of the Golden Age of detective fiction with The Late Scholar.
+With this return in The Late Scholar to the Oxford of Gaudy Night, which many readers regard as their favorite of Sayers's original series, Jill Paton Walsh at once revives the wit and brilliant plotting of the Golden Age of detective fiction.

 Praise for The Late Scholar